 An experienced coach and facilitator, Ava is Director of Orb Solutions Ltd. Her coaching practice includes working with leaders, managers, and personal coaching clients, as well as providing regular supervision to professionals working in the human service field.
 Ava is a communication and conflict resolution specialist.
 She facilitates workshops, team development, difficult conversations and mediates for a range of businesses, government organisations, and within the social-profit sector.
 Ava utilises knowledge and techniques from neuroscience and positive psychology which enable her to assist individuals and groups to understand themselves and others better, and develop strategies to apply to situations that require change.
 More information at www.orbsolutions.co.nz/aboutus

-Next course commences mid-February..
-Other dates for 2019 are yet to be confirmed.
-If you are unable to attend the upcoming course and are interested in future opportunities, please register your interest below.
+Our first course for 2019 commences 22 February.
+Other dates are yet to be confirmed.
+If you are interested in future courses, please register your interest below.

 Generally courses take place over six Friday lunchtime sessions, 1.00pm - 2.15pm.

 Boardroom, Stout Street Chambers, Level 6, Huddart Parker Building, 1 Post Office Square.

 (We are also seeking registrations of interest from those in other regions who have a small group of women interested in participating via video-link)